Image

 A Randomized, Double-blind, Parallel-group, Two-arm, Multiple Dose, Multicenter, Bioequivalence Study With Clinical Endpoint in the Treatment of Subjects With Chronic Open-angle Glaucoma or Ocular Hypertension in Both Eyes

-Join a study for new glaucoma treatment testing.
+Join a study for glaucoma or high eye pressure treatment.

 Recruiting